sswietoniowski/learning-devops/kubernetes/README.md

   - [Jenkins X](https://jenkins-x.io/) - Multi-cluster GitOps, Tekton pipelines, Secrets management, Pull Request ChatOps and Preview Environments,
 - Others:
   - [postgres-operator](https://github.com/zalando/postgres-operator) - Postgres operator creates and manages PostgreSQL clusters running in Kubernetes,
+  - [external-secrets](https://github.com/external-secrets/external-secrets) - External Secrets Operator reads information from a third-party service like AWS Secrets Manager and automatically injects the values as Kubernetes Secrets,
+  - [HashiCorp Vault](https://www.vaultproject.io/) - secure, store, and tightly control access to tokens, passwords, certificates, and encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API,
   - [CNCF Buildpacks](https://buildpacks.io/) - Cloud Native Buildpacks transform your application source code into images that can run on any cloud.